defuse/bqp/blog-source/content/should-we-legalize-cybercrime.md

 having no need for law.

-Worse than the chaos legalization would create, what's legal for now-cybercriminals would become legal for law enforcement and other employees the government.
+Worse than the chaos legalization would create, what's legal for now-cybercriminals would become legal for law enforcement and other employees of the government.
 I argued that we should brave cybercriminal attacks instead of giving our governments a wider window into to the more-personal parts of our online lives.
 If we made cybercrime legal without adding protections against